bendela6/chrome-script-injector-extension/README.md

 - Matched scripts are highlighted with a green badge in both popup and management page
 - Check the browser console for injection logs
 - The management page is a full separate page, not a cramped popup!

+## 🐛 Troubleshooting

+**Extension not loading?**
+- Make sure you built the project: `npm run build`
+- Load the `dist` folder, not the root folder
+- Check Chrome DevTools console for errors

+**Changes not showing?**
+- Rebuild: `npm run build`
+- Reload the extension in `chrome://extensions/`
+- Close and reopen the popup/options page

+**TypeScript errors?**
+- Run `npm run build` to see compilation errors
+- Check `tsconfig.json` settings
+- Ensure all type definitions are correct